-This situation changed in 1788, when HMS Supply anchored at Settlement Beach and members of her crew came ashore in search of food and water.
-Lord Howe Island's bird life had never been hunted, and was not afraid of humans.
+This situation changed in 1788, when HMS Supply anchored at Settlement Beach and members of the crew came ashore in search of food and water.
+Lord Howe Island's bird life had never been hunted and was not afraid of humans.
 The Lord Howe woodhen, together with the now-extinct Lord Howe pigeon and white gallinule, provided easy game for the sailors.

 - they were hunted for food by the island's increasing human population

 - introduced owls, feral cats and pigs preyed on them

 - feral pigs and goats competed with the birds for food and damaged their habitats.

 By the mid-19th century, only small numbers of Lord Howe woodhens could be found in relatively inaccessible mountainous areas.
 By the late 1970s, there were fewer than 30 Lord Howe woodhens on the island.
 The birds were confined to the summit regions of its two mountains: Mount Gower and Mount Lidgbird.

 In 1966, the International Union for the Conservation of Nature (IUCN) classed the woodhens as endangered.
 They were later put on the IUCN's highest priority list.